NaPiZip/Online-course-notes/AWS_cloud/Fundational_level/README.md

   $ curl http://127.0.0.1:3000/hello
   {"message": "hello world"}
   ```
+  **Task**
+  I would like to invoke a lambda when a file gets uploaded to a S3 bucket, the lambda should perform an action on the file.
+A pretty good example can be found [here](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-example-s3.html).

 ### The AWS recommended learning path
 A link can be found [here](https://d1.awsstatic.com/training-and-certification/ramp-up-guides/RampUp_Developer_122019_final.pdf).
 Some content was already covered in the previous tutorials, because of that I am only covering new content.